 A database administrator, also known as a DBA, is responsible for gathering, storing, organizing, and processing data.
-This job is ranked as one of the ten best technology jobs in the world.
-DBAs frequently work with other data analysts, assuring the right people can access the data they need.
+This job is routinely ranked as one of the 10 best technology jobs in the world.
+DBAs frequently work with other data analysts, ensuring the right people can access the data they need.
 They are, in fact, an organization’s data gatekeepers.
 Some of their responsibilities include installing server software, configuring database servers, and backing up data to protect it from accidental loss or distortion.

-Some database administrators are specialized, with the specializations falling into three categories: system DBAs, development DBAs, and application DBAs.
+Some database administrators specialize in one of three categories: system DBAs, development DBAs, and application DBAs.
 System database administrators primarily focus on the physical and technical aspects of the database, which includes performing upgrades and correcting program bugs.
 A development DBA works on developing data model designs, which includes SQL coding and tuning.
-Application database administrators are focused on specific applications and can write and debug programs.
+Application database administrators focus on specific applications and can write and debug programs.

-A database administrator must have a good understanding of Database Management Systems and database languages.
-Structured query language (SQL) is the most popular database language currently available and is used by several organizations.
-Additionally, a DBA should be familiar with PowerShell (used for Windows) and Bash (used for Linux), which are also quite popular.
+A database administrator must have a good understanding of database management systems (DBMSs) and database languages.
+Structured query language (SQL) is the most popular database language currently available and is used by many organizations.
+Additionally, a DBA should understand PowerShell (used for Windows) and Bash (used for Linux), which are also quite popular.

-Not surprisingly, many organizations hire candidates who are certified in systems and languages the organization uses.
+Not surprisingly, many organizations hire candidates who are certified in the systems and languages the organization uses.

 Sybase, Microsoft SQL Server, MySQL, Oracle 11g, and IBM DB2 are some of the commonly used DB management systems, and job candidates should be familiar with at least one of these systems.
-If you can find out what is being used by a company in advance of a job interview, even better.
+If you can find out what DBMS a company uses in advance of a job interview, even better.

 The general responsibilities of a database administrator include: